 Within one year of passing the comprehensive examination, a student shall take the Research Proposal Exam (RPE).
 The purpose of this oral examination is for the student to assimilate work done in an area of research and to define a research project that addresses one or more open important questions in this area.
-The RPE will be a 40 minute, public presentation followed by 20 minute of questions by the exam committee in private.
-The proposal should include a detailed explanation for how it proposes to address the open questions and preferably include preliminary results.
+The RPE will be a 40-minute, public presentation followed by 20 minutes of questions by the exam committee in private.
+The proposal should include a detailed explanation for how the student proposes to address the open questions and preferably include preliminary results.
 The topic of the RPE will be chosen by the graduate student’s research advisor and will not necessarily be the student’s ultimate thesis topic.
 The questions will not be restricted to the RPE topic but will also require the student to demonstrate some breadth.
 The examination will be evaluated by a committee prepared by the student’s doctoral thesis advisor and will consist of at least two additional department faculty.
 The student will have at most two opportunities to pass this exam.
 Those who do not pass the RPE on the first try must make a second attempt within six months of this time.
 Students will not advance to Ph.D. candidacy without passing the RPE, and after two unsuccessful attempts will not receive additional TA support from the department.

 Waivers of departmental requirements, if not in violation of graduate school requirements, may be granted by recommendation of the Graduate Affairs Committee with approval of the Chairperson.
-Students with an advanced level of physics preparation are encouraged to take the Doctoral Comprehensive Examination upon arrival thereby accelerating their progress in the program.

 The Department of Physics is constantly enhancing and supplementing these facilities.
 In addition, the Department has developed strong ties to many outside facilities, including Los Alamos National Laboratory, Argonne National Laboratory, the Institute for Complex Adaptive Matter (ICAM), Brookhaven National Laboratory, the Naval Research Laboratory, and the National High Magnetic Field Laboratory.
 Boston College’s participation in the Boston Area Graduate School Consortium enables students to cross-register for graduate courses at Boston University, Brandeis University, and Tufts University.
-Students wishing more detailed information can write to the Physics Department or visit www.bc.edu/physics.
+Students wishing for more detailed information can write to the Physics Department or visit bc.edu/physics.